HazMat Tool — substance information

 Ethylene, refrigerated liquid (cryogenic liquid)

 Ethylene (IUPAC name: ethene) is a hydrocarbon which has the formula C2H4 or H2C=CH2.
 It is a colourless, flammable gas with a faint "sweet and musky" odour when pure.
 It is the simplest alkene (a hydrocarbon with carbon–carbon double bonds).
-Ethylene is widely used in the chemical industry, and its worldwide production (over 150 million tonnes in 2016) exceeds that of any other organic compound.
+Ethylene is widely used in the chemical industry, and its worldwide production (over 225 million tonnes in 2022) exceeds that of any other organic compound.
+Much of this production goes toward creating polyethylene, which is a widely used plastic containing polymer chains of ethylene units in various chain lengths.
 Wikipedia

 Substance Data